SUSE/pennyworth/examples/README.md

 ## VM

-At that point the 13.1 machine is ready to be used and can be started up like
+At that point the openSUSE machine is ready to be used and can be started up like
 this:

-`$ bin/pennyworth -d examples/ up opensuse131`
+`$ bin/pennyworth -d examples/ up opensuse`